wp-plugins/powerpress/readme.txt

 = 4.0.8 =
 * Released on TBD
-* removed logic added in 4.0.7.
+* Completely rewrote logic added in 4.0.7 to fix the conflict with Yoast Google Analytics plugin.
+This sholud solve the issues folks have been having when using this plugin with PowerPress.

 = 4.0.7 =